 We hold equity securities in publicly traded Japanese and other companies.
-A significant drop in the value of these securities or in the Japanese equity markets in general, could have an adverse impact on our financial results in the relevant reporting period.
+Our group adopts the U.S. accounting standards and we are required to recognize any fluctuation in the value of equity securities under the consolidated statements of income.
+A significant fluctuation in the value of these equity securities could have an adverse impact on our financial results in the relevant reporting period.